marksto/data-sources/README.md

 ### Data models

 These are simply a set of JSON Schema type definitions of your _business entities_.
-The "code less" JSON Schema approach was chosen as a logical continuation of an idea of using Google Spreadsheets as data repositories with the flexible and dynamic data structure.
+The "code less" JSON Schema approach was chosen as a logical continuation of the idea of using Google Spreadsheets as data repositories with the flexible and dynamic data structure.
 Ideally, you simply should not need to recompile your client code if you add a new data column to your business entity.